 I made a bunch of them, and called over a few friends and my mom to have a decorating party.
 As we decorated our skulls, we talked about the loved ones we have lost over the years, and how we felt about the loss, what we missed about each of them.
 We shared our stories over laughs, tears and royal icing.

-Here is a step by step photo gallery on how to make your own.
 You will need a skull mold to get started.

-Ingredients for sugar skulls / calavera:
+For sugar skulls / calavera:

 - granulated sugar